dcoffin88/unlimited-onlyoffice-package-builder/README.md

 - An onlyoffice build GNU/Linux machine (**BUILDM**)
 - An onlyoffice installed machine thanks to official repo packages (**ONLYM**)

-## Find and replace

-Make sure to download this document, make a copy of it and edit it.

-Now you can find and replace the following:

-- Find all the `dcoffin88` strings and replace them to your Github organisation/user.
-Example: `acmeoo`.
-- Find all the `dcoffin88` strings and replace them to your branding (no spaces or fancy characters).
-Example: `acme`.
-This will be used for both Git tags and Debian package suffix.
-- Find all the `dcoffin88` strings and replace them to your docker enabled user.
-Example: `oobuilder`.
-- Given a **x.y.z.t** version that you want to build: ( Example: `8.1.2.3` )
-  - Find all the `9.0.2` strings and replace them to **x.y.z**.
-Example: `8.1.2`
-  - Find all the `1` strings and replace them to **t**.
-Example: `3`

 ## Github - Fork time

 ### Github - Create organisation or user